CodeFreezr/awesome-graphviz/README.md

   - [go-erd](https://github.com/gmarik/go-erd) - Visualize package's types and their inter-relationships to aid exploring and studying source code.

 ##### Schema & Datastructure
   - [Merisedot](http://oss.phear.org/merisedot/) - a tool to generate MCD Entity/Relation graphics of Merise.
-(Seulement en Français) -
+(Seulement en Français).
-  - [Pimentech-DbUtils](http://www.pimentech.fr) - utils for writing patterns databases in XML (Extended Entities Relationship diagram (ERA)) - and exporting them to graphviz and sql.
   - [Reverse Snowflake Joins](https://sourceforge.net/projects/revj/files/) - is a tool that parses SQL Select statements and generates a diagram.
   - [myDBR](httP://www.myDBR.com) - is web-based reporting system for relational databases using Graphviz as one of its charting modules.
   - [Erviz](http://slopjong.de/2011/02/26/whats-erviz/) - an entity-relationship diagram generator that converts plain text files to DOT-formatted graphical files for Graphviz. *Mitsuru Kono*